tenable/terrascan/docs/integrations/argocd-integration.md

 backoffLimit: 1
 ```

-Configuring the job to delete only after the specified time see ttlSecondsAfterFinished will allow users to check for violations in the User Interface, the alternative is through notifications.
+To allow users to check for violations in the web interface, configure the job to delete after the specified time, using the parameter `ttlSecondsAfterFinished`.
+In addition, violation can be reported as webhook notifications, as shown in Method 1.

-Once the presynchook yaml file is completely configured add this file to your Repository folder which you want to configure for Argo CD.
+After configuring the presynchook yaml file, add the file to the relevant repository folder to configure Argo CD.

-` All the example yaml configuration files present in documentation are tested with k8s 1.19.7 version.
+> **Note**: All the example yaml configuration files present in documentation are tested with k8s 1.19.7 version.
-`